Clemapfel/mousetrap/docs/04_widgets.md

 aspect_frame.set_child(child_widget);
 ```

-Where we wrote `4.f / 3` instead of `4 / 3` because in C++, the latter would trigger [integer divison](https://en.wikipedia.org/wiki/Division_(mathematics)#Of_integers) resulting in a ratio of `1`, instead of the intended `1.333...`.
+Where we wrote `4.f / 3` instead of `4 / 3` because in C++, the latter would trigger [integer divison](https://en.wikipedia.org/wiki/Division_(mathematics)#Of_integers) resulting in a ratio of `1` (instead of the intended `1.333...`).

 ---

 ## Overlay

-So far, all widget containers align widget such that they do not overlap.
-This is also why the margin property may not be negative.
+So far, all widget containers have aligned their children such that they do not overlap.
 To render a widget on top of another, we have to use \a{Overlay}.

 `Overlay` has one "base" widget, which is at the conceptual bottom of the overlay.
 We set this widget using `Overlay::set_child`.
-Then, we can add any number of widgets on top of the base widget using `Overlay::add_overlay`:
+We can then add any number of widgets on top of the base widget using `Overlay::add_overlay`:

 \image html overlay_two_buttons.png